NoahStapp/full-stack-fastapi-mongodb-react/app/content/about.md

 ## How to deploy

-This stack can be adjusted and used with several deployment options that are compatible with Docker Compose, but it is designed to be used in a cluster controlled with pure Docker in Swarm Mode with a Traefik main load balancer proxy handling automatic HTTPS certificates, using the ideas from <a href="https://dockerswarm.rocks" target="_blank">DockerSwarm.rocks</a>.
+This stack can be adjusted and used with several deployment options that are compatible with Docker Compose, but it is designed to be used in a cluster controlled with pure Docker in Swarm Mode with a Traefik main load balancer proxy handling automatic HTTPS certificates, using the ideas from [DockerSwarm.rocks](https://dockerswarm.rocks).

-Please refer to <a href="https://dockerswarm.rocks" target="_blank">DockerSwarm.rocks</a> to see how to deploy such a cluster in 20 minutes.
+Please refer to [DockerSwarm.rocks](https://dockerswarm.rocks) to see how to deploy such a cluster in 20 minutes.

 ## More details